in 99 words

 To fix the bug, start by writing an automated test that demonstrates the bug.
 It could be a unit test, integration test, or customer test, depending on what kind of defect you've found.
 Once you have a failing test, fix the bug.
 Get a green bar.

 In practice, it's not possible to fix every bug right away.
-When you find a bug, you may be in the middle of working on something else.
+You may be in the middle of working on something else when you find a bug.
 When this happens to me, I ask my navigator to write the problem on our to-do list.
-We come back to it in ten or twenty minutes, when we come to a good stopping point.
+We come back to it 10 or 20 minutes later, when we come to a good stopping point.

 If there isn't enough slack to fix the bug, estimate the cost to fix it and ask your product manager to decide whether to fix it in this release.
 If it's important enough to fix, schedule it into the very next iteration.